joeattardi/picmo/docs/docs/api/picmo/types/picker-options.md

 - **Type**: [`Dictionary`](./dictionary)
 - **Default**: Built-in English strings

 A collection of i18n strings to use for the picker.
+Available languages are exported from PicMo as an `i18n` object whose properties are the language codes.

 ### `initialCategory`